reactiflux/reactiflux.com/pages/transcripts/lelald-richardson.md

  a) I often find myself curious as to why Airbnb has a specific rule.
 There is mild documentation in the readme/docs; however, it's usually very "This is good ... this is bad".
 Any thoughts on adding more expanding rational for why certain defaults were chosen.
  b) Thoughts on Prettier?

-**A:** For a), i'm not the best person to ask.
+**A:** For a), I'm not the best person to ask.
 Jordan Harband is usually pretty responsive about this kind of stuff, and if something isn't well explained in the docs, we should add it.
 It's important to understand also that sometimes decisions are arbitrary, and the point is to have consistency, not that one is better than the other.

-For b), I love prettier, although I haven't been able to convince the rest of Airbnb to adopt it. perhaps some day.
+For b), I love prettier, although I haven't been able to convince the rest of Airbnb to adopt it.
+Perhaps some day.
 I long for the day of not having to think about code style.

 ---

 **Q:** What is Airbnb going to do with Deco IDE, is it going to be the de facto IDE for RN like other Airbnb offerings (RN maps, native navigation)

 **A:** We don't currently have any plans to do anything with the Deco IDE.
-The deco team here is working on really interesting stuff to improve our design and engineering processes. some of that might be open source at some point (like react-sketch) but too early to tell.
+The deco team here is working on really interesting stuff to improve our design and engineering processes.
+Some of that might be open source at some point (like react-sketch) but too early to tell.

 ---

 **Q:** How do you maintain high UI standards in react native?
 For example, it is very easy to implement a simple photo viewer app, but things like shared element transition makes mobile experience much better.
 It feels that the RN UI is moving towards web-based standards, and less attention is spent on mobile UI specifics.

-**A:** Great question. this is the kind of stuff that keeps me up at night TBH.
+**A:** Great question.
+This is the kind of stuff that keeps me up at night TBH.
 I think a lot of times RN is used by web developers for hacky prototypy sort of things, which I think builds a negative selection bias against the kind of experiences that RN can produce.
 I really wish more of the examples out there paid a bit more attention to aesthetics to limit this perception.
 At Airbnb, it's a lot of work to make sure everything meets a minimum quality bar.
 There are also places where I don't think we are doing as well as we could be doing.
 Ultimately, it's just a lot of work, but having a comprehensive design system makes it a lot easier, and I think is a huge part of why we've been able to do as well as we have.

 ---

 **Q:** Which part/parts of the RN is being focused most by the core RN team to improve or seen as a challenge to take RN to next level?

-**A:** hmm.
+**A:** Hmm.
 Let's see.
 I know that FB is very very focused on improving RN initialization times, which I think is pretty crucial (and important in many ways for web as well).
 In addition, two fundamental problems I think RN has is 1) view recycling and 2) gesture recognition systems.
 I think both areas fall short compared to both iOS and Android, and for some apps can be super important.
 In addition to that, I know that FB is going to be working on making RN core more modular and have a smaller footprint (by breaking non core things out of it) which I also think is very important long term for RN, as it will make core more stable and easier to maintain.

 ---

 **Q:** You earlier said that RN navigation is a mess.
 I think native-navigation is very promising start to solve this mess, but not lately pushed forward.
 What's the future of native-navigation?
 And if it needs much help from community, what would be the concrete next implementation items we should start doing?

-**A:** I do think that long term native-navigation has the potential to become "the" navigation option. (i'm biassed, obviously).
+**A:** I do think that long term native-navigation has the potential to become "the" navigation option.
+(I'm biased, obviously).
 I've done a really poor job pushing it forward, which is probably an indication that we released it prematurely.
 In hindsight, getting the OSS version integrated into the airbnb app first would have been better, but it was a tough call.
-We have plans to work on this in the 2nd half of this year, which i'm really excited about.
+We have plans to work on this in the 2nd half of this year, which I'm really excited about.
 Ultimately, I have to prioritize the time that we work on RN infra to maximize impact for RN, and there have been a hand full of "fires" so to speak lately, that put integrating native navigation into the airbnb app lower on the list.
 I'm working on a better list of next steps for NN so that the community can help out.
 I really appreciate how patient everyone has been on this topic so far :)

 ---

 **Q:** Just a lifestyle question.
 I like programming a lot, I like being a part of these communities but I don't like to work for more than 8 hours.
 I don't like to make it homework.
 After work...
 I wanna workout, I wanna learn how other things and I wanna go and drive Mustangs...
 But man, ever since I got a job, I haven't been as active in the programming community as much and not as yearning to learn new tools.
 Have you felt this way before?
 Or am I just a lazy fart and need to grind more?

 **A:** I think to each their own. enjoy life - you only get one of them as far as I can tell.
 Don't work more than you want to and keep yourself grounded.
 A lot of the work I do because I enjoy it.
-Many say i'm a workaholic (which I am I guess), but I would do a lot of the things I do w.r.t. the open source / programming even if I wasn't paid to do them because I enjoy doing it.
+Many say I'm a workaholic (which I am I guess), but I would do a lot of the things I do w.r.t. the open source / programming even if I wasn't paid to do them because I enjoy doing it.
 If you don't, don't do it!

 ---

 **Q:** How does one elevate oneself from a software sage to a React Native legend?

 **A:** lol.
 I don't really want to touch this question.
 I think we have a tendency to put people "on a pedestal" so to speak.
-One of the things i've noticed professionally is just that the people that do these amazing things are just normal people, and often it's just because they were fearless enough to try.
+One of the things I've noticed professionally is just that the people that do these amazing things are just normal people, and often it's just because they were fearless enough to try.
 Next time there is a problem that seems really hard or ridiculous, consider just saying "but yeah, why not try?".
 I think few things in this world are complex up close, but only seem so from afar.

 ---